FlorianCcj/bot-discord-bumper/README.md

 * Deploy > Manual deploy > Deploy Branch
 * Resources > activate `web` and `worker`
 * if you want to see log: more > views logs

-## To top.gg

-### Desc

-igo_dictionnary is the first discord bot related with the anciant strategical chinese game popularized by japan : the so called game of go.
-Its main aim is to help beginners in their go journey by clarifying the fearsome go jargon.
-Through elegant and efficient commands, the user is able to acces to a large number of go related thermes with flawless definitions and explicit illustrations alongside.
-In this manner, concepts such as 'ishi no shita' or 'sabaki' will have no secrets for the neophyte.
-Ultimately our igo_dictionnary bot will act like a giant online vivid and interactiv encyclopedia, providing the go discord community a top-notch educational tool.

 ## Docker